Project Committees (PC)

 Mission: This liaison should represent the Student Assembly in collaboration with APTA staff on PTNow, APTA's evidence-based practice website, which translates physical therapy knowledge into action, and helps clinicians and students improve their clinical decision making.
 The student PTNow Liaison should represent the Student Assembly’s needs to PTNow as well as support PTNow initiatives that involve student input and assistance.
 In addition to one PTNow enhancement project performed throughout the term, the student liaison may receive funding to attend National Student Conclave to assist with demonstrating PTNow to other students in the exhibit hall or during educational programming.

-Mission: This liaison should represent the Student Assembly to raise awareness about the PT-PAC through education and engagement.
-The PT-PAC is APTA's political grassroots funding network that provides members access to legislators to champion physical therapy legislative interests at the federal level.
-The PT-PAC liaison should assist the APTA PT-PAC staff in educating students about the purpose of the PT-PAC and promoting student engagement with the PT-PAC.
-The PT-PAC liaison should set the example in PT advocacy and giving to the PT-PAC.
+Mission: The PT-PAC is APTA's political grassroots funding network.
+It provides members with access to legislators who champion physical therapy legislative interests at the federal level.
+The PT-PAC liaison should represent the APTA Student Assembly and raise awareness about the PT-PAC through education and engagement of the members of the Student Assembly.
+The liaison will assist APTA PT-PAC staff in educating students about the purpose of the PT-PAC through the leveraging of social media and engagement at national conferences.
+The PT-PAC provides funding for the student liaison to attend CSM, NEXT, and NSC.

-Disclaimer: It is recommended that all PC Chairs, members, and Liaisons serve a one-year term beginning in January.
+Disclaimer: It is recommended that all PC Chairs, members, and Liaisons serve a one-year term.
 All PC Committee and Liaison positions and descriptions are approved by each Student Assembly Board of Directors (SABoD).
-The 2017-2018 SABoD has the right to change, add or remove any and all of the positions and descriptions noted above.
+The 2019-2020 SABoD has the right to change, add or remove any and all of the positions and descriptions noted above.
 You will be notified of any changes prior to being placed in position.